tsujuifu/pytorch_lstm-shuttle/README.md

 <img src='imgs/case.png' width='55%' />

 ## Overview
+LSTM-Shuttle is an implementation of
+"Speed Reading: Learning to Read ForBackward via Shuttle" Tsu-Jui Fu and Wei-Yun Ma in Conference on Empirical Methods in Natural Language Processing (EMNLP) 2018

 <img src='imgs/overview.png' width='75%' />

 LSTM-Shuttle not only reads shuttling forward but also goes back.
 Shuttling **forward enables high efficiency**, and going **backward gives the model a chance to recover lost information**, ensuring better prediction.
 It first reads a fixed number of words sequentially and outputs the hidden state.
 Then, based on the hidden state, LSTM-Shuttle **computes the shuttle softmax distribution over the forward or backward steps**.